padrinobook/padrinobook/01-introduction.md

 ### Compiling Ruby On Your Own

-If you want to compile a different version of Ruby that is not offered with rbenv, then make sure you have the following packages installed foryour os: `make, g++, wget` and `unzip`.
-You continue to select your preferred [Ruby versions ](http://ftp.ruby-lang.org/pub/ruby/ "ruby versions") and then download the appropriate package:
+If you want to compile a different version of Ruby that is not offered with rbenv, then make sure you have the following packages installed for your os: `make, g++, wget` and `unzip`.
+Continue to select your preferred [Ruby versions ](http://ftp.ruby-lang.org/pub/ruby/ "ruby versions") and then download the appropriate package: